Integrative Headache Center at Puget Sound Neurology

 Migraine & Headache Specialists in Tacoma, WA

-As a Headache Center, our mission at Puget Sound Neurology is to empower you to take control of your headaches, so they can no longer control you.
+As a Headache Center, our mission at Puget Sound Neurology is to empower you to take control of your headaches, so they no longer control you.
 We take a comprehensive approach to headache management, working together to find what works best for your particular condition.
 Instead of simply surviving with migraine, we want you to thrive!

 We treat all forms of headache conditions including (but not limited to) Episodic and Chronic Migraine, Menstrual Headaches, Cluster Headaches, Post Traumatic Headaches, New Daily Persistent Headache, Tension-type headaches, and Trigeminal Neuralgia.